openharmony/docs/en/application-dev/faqs/faqs-arkui-component.md

 You can use the **\<Scroll>** component at the outer layer.
 In this way, when **constraintSize** is set and the space occupied by a child component exceeds the specified constraint value, a scrollbar will be displayed.

 ## How do I set the background color to transparent?

-Applicable to: OpenHarmony 3.2 Beta 5 (API version 9)
+(API version 9)

 **Solution**

 Set **backgroundColor** to **'\#00000000'**.

 ## What should I do if the \<Scroll> component cannot scroll to the bottom?
+(API version 9)

-Applicable to: OpenHarmony 3.2 Beta5 (API version 9, stage model)
+Applicable to: stage model

 **Symptom**